 Customer and Staff Involvement

-An encouraging environment must be established so that staff members feel easy to share ideas and a mechanism for the involving the customer must be established.
+An encouraging environment must be established so that staff members feel easy to share ideas and a mechanism for involving the customer must be established.

 COMMON TERMS OF ISO STANDARDS